 What are the best Star Wars board games?
-There's been an explosion in brand new Star Wars content since Disney bought the rights in 2012, and that includes a whole fleet of Star Wars tabletop games, from re-skinned classics, to miniature wargames and, most recently, a kick-ass trading card game.
-Our buyer's guide tracks the best games to try in 2025 - and why we think they rock.
+There's a whole fleet of Star Wars tabletop games, from collectible card games, to miniature wargames and, most recently, a Star Wars reskin of the classic Memoir '44.
+Our buyer's guide tracks the best games to try in 2026 - and why we think they rock.

-With punchy, authentic themes and excellent designs built for two players or more, the top games in this list are constant contenders for places in our guides to the best board games for couples, and even our coveted list of the best board games, period.
+With punchy, authentic themes and excellent designs built for two players or more, the top games in this list are constant contenders for places in our coveted list of the best board games.
+Whether you favor the oridge tridge, prequels, sequels, or the new Disneyverse creations, one of these games is guaranteed to float your speederbike.

 Star Wars: Unlimited TCG